-Bluffton's Master of Business Administration is focused on leadership development and helping students understand management and leadership rom a different perspective.
-Classes are delivered in a blended online or traditional one-night-a-week format.
+Our Master of Business Administration is focused on leadership development and helping you understand management and leadership from a different perspective.
+Classes are one night a week and delivered in a blended online format.

-Students can specialize in one of four concentrations
+You can specialize in one of two concentrations:

 - Program Characteristics

 - Develop your leadership capacity and gain managerial skills in a variety of areas